heathfriend/Final_Project/README.md

 # June 9th
 --toughest day.
 Got full crud again but cant deploy...Cant get materialize to connect... this is a mess and I just want to crawl up in a ball and quit.
 This is ridiculous.
 No idea why its this hard...

+# June 10th
+-- FINALLY Materialize is connected and I can finally do something!!!